nolanlawson/slow-deps/README.md

 slow-deps
 ====

-CLI to show which dependencies in a project are the slowest to `npm install`.
+CLI to measure which dependencies in a project are the slowest to `npm install`.

-Run this in a directory with a `package.json`, and it will analyze all the `dependencies`, `devDependencies`, and `optionalDependencies`, then `npm install` each one in a temporary directory with a temporary cache, then measure the install times, as well as the size on disk and the total number of transitive dependencies.

 Usage
 ----